Azure/doAzureParallel/docs/42-faq.md

 No. At the moment doAzureParallel is only being distributed via GitHub.

 ## Which version of R does doAzureParallel use?
-By default, doAzureParallel uses Microsoft R Open 3.3.
+By default, doAzureParallel uses _rocker/tidyverse:latest_, the latest R environment provided by the R Studio community pre-packaged with a large number of popular R packages.

 ## Does doAzureParallel support a custom version of R?

 No. We are looking into support for different versions of R as well as custom versions of R but that is not supported today.

 ## How much does doAzureParallel cost?